thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 * **Error recovery** and fallbacks (e.g., if no good answer is found)
 * **Explainability** for compliance and business trust

 Traditional RAG struggles with complex queries, shallow retrieval, and hallucination risk.
-Agentic RAG introduces logic, feedback loops, and tool use—making it far more robust for production use.
+Agentic RAG introduces logic, feedback loops, and tool use, making it far more robust for production use.

 ## 4. Why Agentic RAG and Not Other Agent Paradigms?